Go2Engle/PoGoMap-GUI/README.md

 # PoGoMap-GUI

 ## Description
 This is a GUI tool created to ease the process of running your pokemongo-map and creating new accounts to scan with.
-This combines a few tools created by other users on github.
+This combines a few tools created by other fantastic users on github!
+Without there tools I would have no need to create this tool.
 This is a windows only tool.
 Sorry for my horrible coding but so far it seems to get the job done!

 Tools being used by my GUI:
  - Pokemongo-Map (https://github.com/PokemonGoMap/PokemonGo-Map)